numaproj/numaflow/docs/user-guide/autoscaling.md

         cooldownSeconds: 90 # Optional, defaults to 90.
         zeroReplicaSleepSeconds: 180 # Optional, defaults to 180.
         targetProcessingSeconds: 20 # Optional, defaults to 20.
-        targetBufferUsage: 50 # Optional, defaults to 50.
+        targetBufferAvailability: 50 # Optional, defaults to 50.
         replicasPerScale: 2 # Optional, defaults to 2.
 ```